18F/methods/pages/interview-checklist.md

 ## Activities or topic-specific questions
-**Spend 25 minutes** exploring the topics or leading the participant through the activities (for example, screen sharing) around which you designed your research.
+**Spend 25 minutes** exploring the topics or leading the participant through the activities (for example, screen sharing) the research was designed around.

 ### Make sure to
-- [ ] Know what you want to learn from your interviewee (without looking at your notes) and demonstrate genuine curiosity
+- [ ] Know what you want to learn
+- [ ] Demonstrate genuine curiosity
 - [ ] Let the conversation flow naturally, and try and get the participant to tell stories — yes, stories — related to the things you’re studying
 - [ ] Default to open-ended questions such as “Tell me about a time… ”, “Can you explain…”, “Why do you think…”
 - [ ] Ask clarifying questions or ask your interviewee to repeat themselves if you missed something
 - [ ] Use a diverse array of question types, such as context-gathering questions (asking about sequences of events, relationships, etc.), clarification questions, and comparison/contrasting questions
 - [ ] Use transition phrases to help participants understand when you are moving between parts of the interview (“let’s go back to something you said before”)
 - [ ] Test your own assumptions and understandings without asking leading questions.
 Ask “how” and “why” multiple times, and give the participant sufficient time to think about their answers
 - [ ] Note the exact words and phrases people use.
-Don’t correct them, even their pronunciation, even if you think they’re wrong
+Don’t correct them, even their pronunciation, if you think they’re wrong
 - [ ] Look people in the eye and give positive affirmations.
 Lean forward.
 Say things like “Wow,” or “Oh, interesting!” (when those reactions genuinely occur to you, of course)
 - [ ] If you ask the participant to share their screen
   - [ ] Caution them to close anything they don't want recorded beforehand